philthompson10/pyqtdeploy/doc/sysroot.rst

     version = "1.1.1m"

     [OpenSSL.linux]
+    version = ""
     install_from_source = false

 On iOS we choose to not support SSL from Python and use Qt's SSL support instead (which will use Apple's Secure Transport).

-On Linux we will use the OS supplied OpenSSL libraries.
+On Linux we will use the OS supplied OpenSSL libraries and make no assumption about what version might be installed.

 Python